tilleul/apple2/tools/bitmap editor/apple2_hires.md

 ![screenshot](img/apple2_hires_poke0-128detail.png)

 The first line of pixels is black, corresponding to 0.
-POKEing 1 in the next line produced a violet dot in x=0, while POKEing 2 resulted in a green dot in x=1 and finally, POKEing 3 created two white dots, one in position 0 and the other in position 1.
+`POKE`ing 1 in the next line produced a violet dot in x=0, while `POKE`ing 2 resulted in a green dot in x=1 and finally, POKEing 3 created two white dots, one in position 0 and the other in position 1.

-From these 4 POKE, we can already see that
+From these 4 `POKE`, we can already see that
 #### 1. Plotting is inverted compared to the order of the representation of a binary value.

 | dec | binary | result |